 In 1913, "Hinemoa", the first film made in New Zealand, was filmed in Rotorua and today Waiariki Film Studios is bringing studio infrastructure to Rotorua and building this region's industry of the future.
 Waiariki Film Studios' vision is to establish a world-renowned indigenous film hub, supporting local filmmakers, and growing the New Zealand film industry.

-Rotorua is easily accessible from other New Zealand centres, especially Auckland, and offers productions unrivalled set diversity within short travel times.
-Based on White Street, your production can access snowcapped mountains, beautiful beaches, prehistoric native forests, lakes and rivers, bustling cosmopolitan cities and small rural towns filled with Māori culture.
+Rotorua is easily accessible from other New Zealand centres, especially Auckland, and offers productions an unrivalled set diversity within short travel times.
+Based on White Street, your production can access geothermal wonderlands, snowcapped mountains, beautiful beaches, prehistoric native forests, pristine lakes and rivers, bustling cosmopolitan cities and small rural towns filled with Māori culture.